SaaS Compliance

 Cons

-• Limited specific payroll compliance details in research
+• Limited specific detail on payroll statutory compliance for manufacturing in Himachal Pradesh

-• No explicit mention of 50% basic pay rule or F&F timelines
+• No explicit mention of 50% basic pay structure or 48-hour F&F settlement

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.